 - 4.16 Local car ownership rates for small areas are available from census data.
-The detailed findings of the Census 2021 are now available.
+Whilst the detailed findings of Census 2021 remain in preparation, data from Census 2011 is available.
 In addition, data for vehicle registrations is available at small area level, for each quarter up to the end of 2021. - 4.17 Between the 2011 census and 2021 (quarter 4), the number of cars registered per household in the Borough barely changed, from 1.16 to 1.19.
-Figure 1 below shows the ratio of cars per household for each small area, derived from the 2021 data for cars registered within each small area.
+Figure 1 below shows the ratio of cars per household (adjusted for the change in the number of households due to new development) for each small area, derived from the 2021 data for cars registered within each small area.